harisqazi1/Media/Statistics/README.md

 # Statistics

 This project aims to provide insight into the media in your library.
 With the rise of DRM-free, Copyright-free, and Fair-Use content, this allows you to get information on your collection.
-There is currently no plan to add audio files into this project.
+There is currently no plan to add audio files into this project. **NOTE: This script is intended for REMUX content.**

 ## Usage/Examples